mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 Mender users will probably come up with a lot of interesting use cases for state scripts, and we will cover some well-known ones below for inspiration.

 #### Application data migration
 In this case, application data like a user profile is stored in an SQLite database and a new column need to be added before starting the new version of the application.
 This can be achieved by adding a state script to `ArtifactReboot_Enter` (that would run after writing the new rootfs, but before rebooting).
-This script can then do the neccessary migrations on the data partition before the new version of the application is brought up after the reboot.
+This script can then do the necessary migrations on the data partition before the new version of the application is brought up after the reboot.

 #### Update confirmation by end user